tomcru/holy-loader/README.md

 - Highly customizable with sensible defaults.
 - Utilizes a custom implementation for smooth, aesthetic progress indications.
 - Supports dynamic configuration for color, height, speed, easing, and more.
-- Supports manual controls - starting & stopping the loader yourself.
+- Manual controls: Start & stop the loader yourself.
+- i18n ready: Supports LTR (left-to-right) & RTL (right-to-left) layouts with the `dir` prop.

 ## Installation